rossta/rossta.github.com/source/blog/2020-03-02-reasons-to-switch-to-webpacker.html.md

 ### Why not switch?

+Here are a few reasons why Webpacker might not be a good fit for you.

 1. **You don't have the right application**

     If your application doesn't use much JavaScript, it's probably not worth the switch.
 Do you spend less than 5-10% of your development time working on JavaScript?
 Your app might not warrant a heavier tool like Webpack.